gferhpc/supercomputing.tue.nl/pages/documentation/administration/trinityx/provisioning.md

 ## cgroups v2 (not implemented)

 Slurm 22.05's slurmd seems to be incompatible with CGroups v2 on Rocky Linux 8, hence we use CGroups v1 on compute nodes.
-On login nodes, we use CGroups v2.
+It is unclear what exactly goes wrong with cgroups v2.

 Furthermore, Rocky 8 has some packages that are incompatible with CGroups v2; see https://www.redhat.com/en/blog/world-domination-cgroups-rhel-8-welcome-cgroups-v2.